smarter-sh/community/contributors/guide/pull-requests.md

 > - github.com/link-to-other-PR1
 > - github.com/link-to-other-PR2

-It does not matter whether the linter is enabled in Kubernetes or not:
+It does not matter whether the linter is enabled in Smarter or not:
 - If a linter *is* enabled in [golangci.yaml](https://github.com/kubernetes/kubernetes/blob/master/hack/golangci.yaml), then it has already been determined that sweeping changes in the existing